 The eight below clear all three bars.
 We cut about twenty agencies that do not.

-Four filters.
-Every agency had to pass all four.
+Six filters.
+Every agency on the list had to pass all of them.

-Measurable AEO work with real B2B SaaS clients.
+Public client outcomes with verifiable numbers.
 Not a landing page about AEO.
 Not a single logo on a case study page.
-A named engagement with before-and-after numbers we could verify from public sources.
+A named engagement with before-and-after numbers we could verify from public sources, Share of Answer, organic traffic, branded search, pipeline contribution.

-Pricing honesty.
+Pricing transparency.
 Agencies that refuse a pricing range on a discovery call are almost never built for Series A-C SaaS engagement sizes.
 Three agencies got cut on this filter alone.
+The eight below all publish a real range either on the site or one email into the conversation.

 1. LoudFace